U.S. fund KKR buys Trainline, derails London listing

 LONDON U.S. private equity fund KKR has bought British rail ticket website thetrainline.com from buyout firm Exponent for an undisclosed sum, derailing its planned London stock market listing, the funds said on Thursday.

-Trainline was one of the first companies of the year to announce an initial public offering (IPO), which a source familiar with the deal said could have valued the firm at more than 500 million pounds ($756.5 million).
+Trainline was one of the first companies of the year to announce an initial public offering (IPO), which a source familiar with the deal said could have valued the firm at more than 500 million pounds.

 Exponent, which also owns meat-alternative company Quorn and handbag firm Radley, is in the process of listing British tool and equipment-hire business HSS Hire, which announced the price range for its IPO on Thursday.